ironsmile/euterpe/README.md

 ![HTTPMS Screenshot](images/httpms-example.gif)

 It comes with a custom [jPlayer](https://github.com/happyworm/jPlayer) which can handle playlists with thousands of songs.
+Which is [an imrovement](https://github.com/jplayer/jPlayer/pull/192) over the original which was never included in it.

 I feel obliged to say that the music on the screenshot is written and performed by my close friend [Velislav Ivanov](http://www.progarchives.com/artist.asp?id=4264).